gear-tech/gear-js/api/README.md

 1. `ProgramMetadata` is used to encode/decode messages to/from a program as well as to read the whole state of the program

-_You can use `getProgramMetadata` function to create program metadata.
+_You can use `getProgramMetadata` function to create the program metadata.
 The function takes metadata of the program in format of hex string.
-It will return object of ProgramMetadata class that has property `types` that contains all types of the program._
+It will return object of `ProgramMetadata` class that has property `types` that contains all types of the program._

 **You should pass an object of this class to function arguments when you want to send some extrinsics that require encoding payloads**